alecph/ValoLock/README.md

 ## How to use

+### Installing

+*Final version of ValoLock will come in a .exe file, but early version will be a .py file*

+1. Download **checker.py** and run it
+*This lets you know what libraries you need to install to run ValoLock*
+2. Install any missing libraries
+How you do this is up to you, but I reccomend using `pip install [libraryname]` in your terminal/console
+3. Follow the other instructions bellow to instalock Valorant agents

+### Instalocking

 1. Launch Valorant
 2. Run main.py
 3. Select your region using the UP, DOWN, and ENTER keys